-These games were designed by Brian Colin & Jeff Nauman
+These "Mobile Platform" games were developed by Brian Colin & Jeff Nauman

-and developed over the past 18 months for a brand-new coin operated touchscreen technology,
+and developed in under 18 months for a proprietary coin operated touchscreen technology: the TouchTunes PlayPortt.

 Design: Brian Colin, Jeff Nauman.
 Programming: Jeff Nauman, Eddie Riveron.
 Art: Brian Colin, Bobby Llereza, Nick Fedesna, Cory Carvatta.